GuardianUI/documentation/README.md

 ## Mission

 Our mission is simple.
-We aim to reduce the risk to users and teams that choose to partake in the crypto space.
-Improving testing and monitoring tooling is the primary focus at the moment.
+We aim to make it easy for web3 developers to create reliable, robust, and safe applications for users.
+We are currently focused on improving E2E testing and monitoring.